Snellville DUI Lawyer – Snellville DUI Attorney

 Snellville DUI Defense

-If you were arrested for DUI in Snellville, you (or your Snellville DUI Lawyer) must file a request for an Administrative License Suspension (ALS) hearing.
-The request must be made within ten business days of your arrest and the cost to file is $150.
+If you were arrested for DUI in Snellville, you (or your Snellville DUI Lawyer) must file a request for an Administrative License Suspension (ALS) hearing or ignition interlock device.
+The request must be made within thirty days of your arrest and the cost to file is $150.
 If you refused the State's chemical test of your breath, blood, or urine, your license would be suspended for one year.
 Do not waste the chance to have your case handled correctly from the start by an experienced Snellville DUI Attorney with the Law Office of Richard Lawson.